 Description

-If you’re looking for a tasty and nutritious meal that’s also dairy-free, look no further than this healthy white bean and kale soup!
+If you’re looking for a tasty and satisfying soup that’s also dairy-free, look no further than this white bean and kale soup!
 Packed with veggies and wholesome cannellini beans, this soup is perfect for meal prep or a quick family dinner.
 And with its rich, creamy texture and comforting flavors, you won’t even miss the dairy!
 Vegan and gluten free.

 Ingredients